The Tension: Sales Velocity and Financial Discipline

 Enterprises often assume that CRM and billing systems will integrate cleanly.
 In reality, the challenge is not connectivity but alignment.

 If Sales defines a product, discount, or term differently than how Finance defines a charge model or revenue schedule, integration cannot automatically reconcile.
-It requires manual review and interpretation, which introduces risk.
+This misalignment is one of the most common drivers of Sales-to-Finance data handoff failure.

 A Path to Revenue Confidence

-Rather than reacting with downstream cleanup initiatives, enterprises should prioritize Architectural Integrity from the outset.
+Rather than reacting with downstream cleanup initiatives, enterprises should prioritize architectural integrity from the outset.

 The Synthesis Perspective: Negotiating the Middle Ground